CUBRID/cubrid-manual/en/api/perl.rst

 *   C compiler: In most cases, there are binary distributions of **DBD::cubrid** ( https://www.cubrid.org/downloads#perl ) available.
 However, if you want to build the driver from source code, a C compiler is required.
 Make sure to use the same C compiler that was used for compiling Perl and CUBRID.
 Otherwise, you will encounter problems because of differences in the underlying C runtime libraries.

+*   For Building CCI Driver In Linux, GNU Developer Toolset 8 or higher is required.

 **Comprehensive Perl Archive Network (CPAN) Installation**

 You can automatically install the driver from source code by using the CPAN module. ::